 What is Magneti Marelli?

 This is one of the largest automotive parts manufacturers, supplying products to leading automakers worldwide.
 The company’s specialization covers lighting systems, electronic engine management systems, exhaust systems, shock absorbers, suspension, and transmission components.
-A unique advantage is its integrated approach to developing automotive technologies, where each part is designed considering its interaction with other components.
+A unique advantage is its integrated approach to developing automotive technologies, in which each part is designed to consider its interactions with other components.
 The range includes motorsport technologies, telemetry, and specialized racing car parts.

 1919 – 1929